Sirius-Ife/healthcare-cost-ml/report/non_technical_summary.md

 - Modeling notebook that trains, compares, and interprets models; saves models to disk.
 - Plain language summary that can be shared with non-technical stakeholders.

-## Next steps I would take in practice
-- Validate models on real data and add careful fairness and bias checks.
-- Add a retraining pipeline and monitoring (data drift, model drift).
-- Work with clinicians to ensure model-driven interventions are clinically appropriate.